spapas/spapas.github.io/content/easy-immutable-objects.rst

 will just check to see if the path is an array or a string and split the string to its parts.
 The ``cset`` function that follows is a local function that is used to make the copy of the object or array and set the new value.
 Here's how it is working: It will first check to see if the ``val`` parameter is a function or a not.
-If it is a function it apply this function to the object's index to get the ``newvalue`` else it will just use ``val`` as the ``newvalue``.
+If it is a function it will apply this function to the object's index to get the ``newvalue`` else it will just use ``val`` as the ``newvalue``.
 After that it checks if the object it got is an array or not.
 If it is an array it will do the slice trick we saw before to copy the elements of the array except the ``newval`` which will put it at the index (notice that the index